 Formal/Date Party: A social event held by one chapter to which each member may invite one date to attend.

-Fraternity: A men's student organization that has secret rites; a student organization for academic, professional, or extracurricular activities.
+Fraternity: A student organization (can be male, female, or coed) that has secret rites; a student organization for academic, professional, or extracurricular activities.
 The term “fraternity” also applies to some women’s groups.

 Greek: A member of a fraternity or sorority.

 Greek Week: A week each year to promote unity within the fraternal community, that includes recreational and educational events and programs.
 At Villanova, events during this week include: Greek day of service, Mass, flag football, basketball, tug-of-war, Skit Night, and many others.

 Hazing: Any action or situation that recklessly or intentionally endangers the mental or physical health or safety of an individual, or which willfully destroys or removes public or private property for the purpose of initiation or admission into or affiliation with, or as a condition for continued membership in, any organization operating under the sanction of or recognized as an organization by the university.
 (See the Villanova University Student Handbook appendix for more information).